-Foreign executives often choose the Dominican Republic as a gateway into the Caribbean, as the country has a steady, growing, and reliable economy.
-When engaging in business in any country one must also consider the need to close up shop.
-This article will outline how to liquidate a company in The Dominican Republic.
-The Dominican Republic offers multiple benefits that ease corporate taxes and facilitate immigration processes for foreign companies and investors.
-Likewise, local authorities allow the internalization of capital as a way to attract foreign investment.
+Foreign executives often choose to incorporate a company in the Dominican Republic as a gateway into the Caribbean, as the country has a steady, growing, and reliable economy.
+When engaging in business in any country one must also consider the need to close up shop and every solid market entry strategy must consider the possibility of an orderly exit.
+The most common way to withdraw investment in the Dominican Republic is by liquidating a company.

-Liquidate a company in the Dominican Republic
+Liquidate a company in the Dominican Republic in just a few steps

 The country’s Chamber of Commerce is the first entity you must approach when looking to liquidate a company in the Dominican Republic.
 This is to ensure that the Company’s registration is active and valid.
 In case it is inactive, the company must renew it or obtain a notarized statement indicating the register is lost.